-Today's #BabyTipoftheDay is for our brand new nursing moms.
-As Heidi Streufert, RN and former La Lache Leauge Leader explains, "My best advice to postpartum parents is to throw away the clock at least for the first few weeks while establishing milk supply and watch the baby's natural eating and sleeping patterns to emerge."
+Brand new nursing moms get a LOT of advice and with so much talk of how long and how much a newborn should be breastfeeding, the No Clock Method might sound a little crazy!
+But as Heidi Streufert, RN and former La Lache Leauge Leader explains, “My best advice to postpartum parents is to throw away the clock at least for the first few weeks while establishing milk supply and watch the baby’s natural eating and sleeping patterns to emerge.”

 To assure baby is feeding often enough, rather than thinking in terms of “feeding every __ hours for ____ minutes,” simply make a check mark for each successful latch with sustained rhythmic sucking during a 24 hour period.
 Each attempt may *realistically* last anywhere from 45 minutes (for a dyad where there are repeated latch attempts or when supply hasn’t yet met demand in the early days) to as short as 5 (yes five!) minutes for an active full term baby with a good deep latch and adequate supply/fast let-down in mom.